About the Snapshot Initiative

 National System of Protected Areas (SNAP) and Snapshot Chile

-In the State-protected areas managed by the National Forest Corporation (CONAF), a systematic monitoring program is carried out that includes the use of camera traps in 35 units (national parks, national reserves, and natural monuments)—to date—covering all regions of Chile.
-This photo-monitoring is conducted once a year and implemented by the park rangers of each unit, with the aim of assessing the status of conservation targets and threats present in each of them.
-The information obtained is available to the public through the following platform.
+A systematic monitoring program is implemented across state-protected areas administered by the National Forestry Corporation (CONAF), incorporating camera traps in 35 units (national parks, national reserves, and natural monuments) spanning all regions of Chile.
+This camera trap monitoring is conducted annually by the rangers of each unit, with the aim of assessing the status of conservation targets and threats present in each area.
+The resulting data is publicly available through the following platform.

 Descripción